deepflowio/docs/translate/translated/02-ce-install/05-legacy-host.md

 # Configuring DeepFlow Server

-## Update deepflow-server configuration
+## Updating deepflow-server Configuration

-Check if all server sectors are in the following list of sectors
+Check if all network segments of the server are in the following segment list

 ```yaml
 local_ip_ranges: